lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ```

-In the `create` function we just get the device limits and define de size for each descriptor type to the maximum number supported.
+In the `create` function we just get the device limits and define the size for each descriptor type to the maximum number supported.
 In our
-case, we will supporting uniform buffers (`max_descriptor_set_uniform_buffers`), texture samplers (`combined_image_sampler`) and storage
+case, we will be supporting uniform buffers (`max_descriptor_set_uniform_buffers`), texture samplers (`combined_image_sampler`) and storage
 buffers (`max_descriptor_set_storage_buffers`).

 Let's go back to the `VkDescAllocator` struct and review the function to add a single a descriptor set: